CancerDataAggregator/api/README.md

 # CDA API Design and design documents

+_The API is specified using [OpenAPI 3.0](http://spec.openapis.org/oas/v3.0.3) syntax.
+It can be pre-viewed using VS Code plugins, or on the web with a variety of web viewers.
+It is a text based format and can also be read on its own_

 1. Queries can be done in a multi-step manner, each step refining the last.
 1. Each query receives a unique query id which can be used when chaining multi-step queries, to retrieve the query or retrieve analyses about the